 Two-piece characters

 Two-piece characters come in combinations of two.
 Consider a token signifying greater-than or equal to.
-Such will be represented by >= is a combination of > and =.
+Such will be represented by

-ASSIGN or EQUAL token
+or EQUAL

-table
+- table

 | Character | Meaning | | = | Assign | | == | Equal |